 Heather brings more than 20 years experience building early-stage companies, specializing in finance, operations and federal contract management.
 She is currently the COO and CFO for Pixel Velocity, an imagery and data analytics solution provider for the energy industry.
 Prior to joining Pixel Velocity, Ms. Grisham was the Controller for the Center for Automotive Research, where she oversaw the accounting and finance activities of the organization, as well as the government funding activity.
 She holds a BS from the University of Michigan and an MBA from the Ross School of Business.

 Greg is the father of current Daycroft student Oliver and is a Technical Writer for Roush CleanTech in Livonia.
-Greg comes from an academic background, with experience in fundraising, distance education, academic IT, and data and asset management.
+Greg comes from an academic background, with experience in academic fundraising, distance education, academic IT, marketing, and data and asset management.
 Greg received his education at Knox College (BA), Purdue University (MA in History), and the University of North Carolina at Chapel Hill (MLS).

 Ian is Associate Professor in the Department of History at the University of Michigan, where he has taught undergraduate and graduate students since 2008.
 While at Michigan, he has served as Director of the Interdepartmental Program in Greek and Roman History and in other administrative positions in the History Department and in the College of Literature, Science and the Arts.
 His previous experience also includes teaching in a liberal arts college environment at Pomona College in Claremont, California.
 He received his PhD from the University of Chicago, and in his research and writing, he specializes in the history of ancient Greece and Egypt.
 Ian and his family have been part of the Daycroft community since 2014.